 image

-Join Trade School Co-founder Casey Anderson for a listening workshop exploring Alvin Lucier's classic "(Hartford) Memory Space," a piece requiring zero musical training which results in a profound sound experience.
+Join Trade School Co-founder Casey Anderson for a listening workshop exploring Alvin Lucier's classic "(Hartford) Memory Space" (or "(Altadena) Memory Space" in our case) an experimental music piece requiring zero musical training in which participants "record" an outdoor location with a "memory aid" and bring the location back to Trade School via an informal performance.

-Casey Anderson is an artist working with sound in a number of media, including composition, improvisation, electronic music, saxophone, text, and installations.
+Casey Anderson (they / them) is designing and repurposing technologies to activate participatory practice, primarily involving explorations of sound, in diverse cultures and communities.
 Performances, exhibitions, and residencies include MOCA - Los Angeles (CA), ISSUE Project Room (NY), STEIM (NL), Atlantic Center for the Arts (FL), Mass MOCA (MA), The Walker Art Center (MN), and The Geffen Contemporary at MOCA (CA).
-He co-founded, and co-edits (with John P. Hastings and Scott Cazan), the Experimental Music Yearbook, and owns and operates a wave press.
-He currently lives in Los Angeles, California and teaches in the Media Design Practices and Humanities and Sciences departments at ArtCenter College of Design.
+They co-founded, and co-edited (with John P. Hastings and Scott Cazan), the Experimental Music Yearbook, and own and operate a wave press.
+They currently live in Los Angeles, California, co-run Trade School with Arden Stern, and teach at KAOS Network, UCLA, ASU, and ArtCenter College of Design.